 For many years civil rights advocates have called for the release of the sisters.
 The case was brought to my attention a few years ago by Nancy Lockhart, who spearheaded the campaign to free the Scott sisters.

-Although I give thanks to the governor for this act, I have to question the stipulation that in order for Gladys Scott to be free she must donate a kidney to her ailing sister.
+Although I give thanks to the governor for this act, I have to question the stipulation that in order for Gladys Scott to be free she must donate a kidney to her ailing sister, I understand that kidney health is important but I still don’t get it.
 An estimation was made that dialysis treatments would cost the state of Mississippi $200,000 a year, which did not include other treatments.